 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-NOW AVAILABLE!
-Online Asthma Training for Childcare ProvidersThe Chronic Respiratory Disease Section is excited to announce the creation of online asthma training for childcare providers!
-This training will help providers make their childcare facilities asthma friendly, and will provide education on helping children with asthma in the childcare setting.
-The training can be found at: http://iaccrr.org/default.cfm?page=training-central.
+Online Asthma Training for Childcare ProvidersThis training will help providers make their childcare facilities asthma friendly, and will provide education on helping children with asthma in the childcare setting.
+The training is available by visiting the Indiana Association for Child Care Resource & Referral website.
 Providers must choose a username and password to access the training.
-Once a provider has signed in, the training can be accessed under the "Trainings" tab.
+Once a provider has signed in, the training can be accessed under the "Training Central" tab.
 This training is required for 5 Star Childcare certification.
-For more information on the 5 Star program, please visit: http://www.in.gov/idem/4180.htm.
+For more information on the 5 Star program, please visit the Indiana Department of Environmental Health.

-The highly recommended "Winning with Asthma" is a program designed to educate sports coaches about the effects of asthma on athletes.
+Winning with Asthma: Coach's Clipboard"Winning with Asthma" is a program designed to educate sports coaches about the effects of asthma on athletes.

 Resources for Schools and Childcare Centers